Samuel-Cavicchi/WalletFox/api-specification.md

   ### ***DELETE***
 **Summary:** Delete a wallet

-**Description:** Delete the specified wallet including all associated wallet members, payments, payment debts and wallet debts.
-Only a wallet member with admin privileges can delete a wallet.
+**Description:** Delete the specified wallet including all associated wallet members.
+Only a wallet member may delete a wallet.

 **Parameters**